 Suggested restaurant: Kampa Park Restaurant.

 Though you got an overview of the Old Town Square during your walking tour, today you can savor the square’s attractions in detail.
 Some of the highlights include:

-- Hanging out in the square — The people-watching is unbeatable as tourists, families, students, and touts pass through the square.
+- Hang out in the square — The people-watching is unbeatable as tourists, families, students, and touts pass through the square.
 Sit on one of the benches, eat a sandwich, and enjoy!
 Moreover, there are a number of talented musicians — ranging from jazz musicians to Scottish bagpipe players, and everything in between — that perform in the square.

-- Astronomical Clock — Watch the most overhyped attraction in all of Prague!
+- See the Astronomical Clock — Watch the most overhyped attraction in all of Prague!
 While the hourly chime that people line up for is anticlimactic, the detail and artistry of the clock make it one of the most beautiful in Europe.

 Explore the Jewish Quarter

 The Jewish Quarter in Prague is located between the Old Town Square and the Vltava River and has six synagogues, a Jewish Ceremonial Hall, and the Old Jewish Cemetery.
 It is one of the most popular attractions in Prague.
 Hitler saved it from Nazi destruction because he wanted to make the area a museum to the lost Jewish race.
 Now, the museums, synagogues, and historic graveyard in the area honor the history of what was one of the largest Jewish communities in Europe.

 This park, across the river from the Jewish Quarter, features several walking trails, a café, and expansive views of the city.
 You’ll see a lot of art students painting the cityscape.
 Crossover to Chotkovy sady for beautiful gardens and rear views of the Prague Castle.
 It’s quiet, with secluded paths that make for an intimate romantic stroll.